hanyang1986/hanyang1986.github.io/_posts/2021-04-09-Sharp-tools-make-good-work.md

 > - **Horizontal Bar indoor**

-Due to corona pandemic, many people have to work at home.
+Due to corona pandemic, many people have to work from home.
 Keeping work and life balance is not easy for the programmers when they switch home office mode.
-In Germany all the gyms are closed, So I have to learn fitness indoor.
-To avoid the spondylosis, I would like to buy a Horizontal Bar indoor like the below one.
+In Germany all the gyms are closed, So learning fitness indoor may be a good idea.
+To avoid the spondylosis, I suggest you  buy a Horizontal Bar indoor like the below one.
 It can strengthen my neck muscle that can support the cervical spine better.

 ![Horizontal Bar indoor](/img/Horizontal_Bar.jpg)

+At the end of article, I hope everyone could keep health and the pandemic could be over as early as possible.